git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 Without understanding how to send *command sequences* to tmux via the prefix key, you'll pretty much be dead in the water.

-Key sequences will also come up in later if you use Vim, Emacs or other TUI (Terminal User Interface) applications.
+Key sequences will also come up later if you use Vim, Emacs or other TUI (Terminal User Interface) applications.
 If you haven't internalized the concept, let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in handy.